-Adjusting an Actuarial Risk Score.
+Adjusting an Actuarial Risk Score

-Because an adjusted actuarial approach for risk assessment of sex offenders is being used, it is sometimes appropriate to adjust the base rate prediction from the actuarial instrument either up or down, depending upon the presence of protective factors or aggravating factors for sexual recidivism.
-When adjusting actuarial risk estimates evaluators should consider whether there are external factors that can reasonably be considered to aggravate or mitigate the risk estimate provided by the actuarial instrument(s).
-External factors are those that are related to sexual offense recidivism but are not already incorporated into the scale.
+Because an adjusted actuarial approach for risk assessment of sex offenders is being used, it is sometimes appropriate to adjust the base rate prediction from the actuarial instrument either up or down, depending upon the presence or absence of risk factors for sexual recidivism.
+When adjusting actuarial risk estimates, evaluators should consider whether there are external factors that can reasonably be considered to increase or decrease the risk estimate provided by the actuarial instrument(s).
+External factors are those that are related to sexual offense recidivism but are not fully accounted for within the actuarial scale.
 Evaluators should exercise caution in utilizing risk factors that may be highly intercorrelated with each other.

-The adjustments can either increase or decrease the likelihood of recidivism presented by the actuarial scale.
-Moreover, the presentation of factors which support risk, as well as those which mitigate risk, offers a balanced risk assessment and goes toward the basic purpose of the SVP evaluation as a neutral fact-finding process.
+A review of additional factors that support risk, as well as those which mitigate risk, offers a balanced risk assessment and goes toward the basic purpose of the SVP evaluation as a neutral fact-finding process.
 The basic question is whether the number of external risk factors are more or less than would be expected for an offender with a given actuarial score.
-Before adjusting an actuarial risk estimate, the evaluator should consider how many external risk factors would be expected based on the individual's risk classification.
+Before adjusting an actuarial risk estimate up or down, the evaluator should consider how many external risk factors would be expected based on the individual's risk classification.
 Some external risk factors would always be expected and their presence does not, in itself, justify an adjustment.
-Adjustments are most easily justified when there are a greater number of risk factors, risk factors are more prominent, or when there are pertinent individual risk factors.
+Adjustments are most easily justified when there are many variables that are inconsistent with the actuarial estimate, a few prominent variables are present, or when there are pertinent individual risk factors.